Procurement process and supplier qualification

 Promoting supplier diversity

-ExxonMobil seeks to build long-lasting and mutually beneficial relationships with diverse suppliers to contribute to the economic development of historically underrepresented groups.
-In the United States, we have cultivated diversity across our supply chain for more than 40 years.
+ExxonMobil values a diverse and inclusive workforce.
+Expanding opportunities for diverse suppliers brings a variety of perspectives, ideas and practices that we believe will positively grow our business.
+We cultivate long-lasting, mutually beneficial relationships with diverse suppliers to contribute to the economic development of historically underrepresented groups.
+In the United States, we have fostered diversity across our supply chain for more than 40 years.

 Performance and initiatives

-In 2011, our spending with minority- and women-owned business enterprises (MWBEs) reached $1 billion in the United States.
-We have been able to maintain that level of spending with diverse suppliers for the past five years.
-In 2016, we exceeded our target with a total of $1.4 billion in spending with diverse suppliers in the United States.
+ExxonMobil has had a U.S. supplier diversity program for more than 40 years focused on inclusion of minority- and women-owned businesses.
+Since 2011, our spending with minority- and women-owned business enterprises has reached $1 billion in the United States.
+In 2017, we exceeded our target with a total of $1.9 billion in spending with designated diverse suppliers in the United States.
 This represents the highest annual spending with diverse suppliers in our program’s history.
-These suppliers included minority-owned businesses; women-owned businesses; small businesses; lesbian-, gay-, bisexual- and transgender-owned businesses; veteran-owned businesses; service-disabled veteran-owned businesses; and businesses owned by people with disabilities.
-Suppliers from these groups have contributed to our total diverse spending in order to ensure a more inclusive supply chain.

 Our supplier diversity program continues to expand into the international arena.
-In 2016, we spent a total of $203 million with women-owned and indigenous-owned businesses outside the United States.
-Of this, we spent $170 million with indigenous-owned businesses in Canada.
-Outside of Canada, we spent $33 million with women-owned businesses, representing a 57 percent increase from 2015.
+In 2017, we spent $186 million with women-owned and indigenous-owned businesses outside the United States.